Claire McCardell Fashion Designs: let’s look closely at the art!

 CLAIRE MCCARDELL fashion designs

-Seriously, one of my favorite aspects of her Claire McCardell fashion designs is the avoidance of the set-in sleeve.
+Seriously, one of my favorite aspects of her Claire McCardell fashion designs her the avoidance of the set-in sleeve.
 Who needs it, really :0)?
+Kimono sleeves are easy to build, sew, draft, and fit… and are so elegant throughout her works.

-Just imagine, how dress below would work just as well today as it did then!
+Just imagine, how the dress below would work just as well today as it did then!

 Clair Mccardell fashion designs black dress with lace top

-The sleeves look rigid below, but it will drape softly around an arm.
+The sleeves look rigid below, but it will drape softly around an arm when being worn as the arm pulls the sleeve down with it.

 Claire McCardell fashion designs